-Consumer and producer prices from the UK and current account from euro area are due on Wednesday, headlining a light day for the European economic news.
+Inflation data is due from the UK on Wednesday, headlining a light day for the European economic news.

-At 2.00 am ET, the European Automobile Manufacturers Association releases new car registrations figures for both July and August.
+At 2.00 am ET, the European Automobile Manufacturers Association is set to release new passenger car registrations for September.

-At 4.30 am ET, the Office for National Statistics is scheduled to issue UK consumer and factory gate prices for August.
-Inflation is forecast to ease to 2.4 percent from 2.5 percent in July.
+At 4.30 am ET, the Office for National Statistics is scheduled to issue consumer and producer prices for September.
+UK inflation is expected to ease slightly to 2.6 percent from 2.7 percent in August.

-UK output price inflation is seen at 2.9 percent versus 3.1 percent in July.
-Similarly, input price inflation is expected to ease to 9.1 percent from 10.9 percent a month ago.
+UK output price inflation is forecast to remain unchanged at 2.9 percent in September.
+Meanwhile, input price inflation is seen rising to 9.2 percent from 8.7 percent a month ago.